SuperCowPowers/workbench/docs/cached/overview.md

 # Caching Overview
 !!! tip inline end "Caching is Crazy"
-    Yes, but it's a necessary evil, AWS often takes multiple seconds to respond and doesn't like to be spammed.
-So those two things in combination necessitate the use of Cached Classes.
+    Yes, but it's a necessary evil for Web Interfaces.
+AWS APIs (boto3, Sagemaker) often takes multiple seconds to respond and will often throttle requests if spammed.
+So for quicker response and less spamming we're using Cached Classes for any Web Interface work.

 ## Welcome to the SageWorks Cached Classes